-Whether you’re starting your photography business or decided to make marketing plan from scratch, there are some key point you need to take attention to.
+Whether you’re starting your photography business or decided to make marketing plan from scratch, there is some key point you need to take attention to.
 Building photography business is a time-consuming process.
-There is no step-by-step formula of success.
+There is no step-by-step formula for success.
 However, the major questions you need to answer here will help you to ensure that the time you spend is aimed at the right place.
 So, scroll down and answer these questions to attract more potential clients and build a strong photography brand.
-Also, here you’ll see the possible answers on those questions!
+Also, here you’ll see the possible answers to those questions!

 First things first, you need to know what direction to move.
 You need to set your personal goals.
 These three questions are the most important when it comes to setting your goals.

 When it comes to implementing your ideas into goals, there are a lot of cool frameworks to follow.
 One of the most popular is SMART.
-This method gives you specific criterias to set your goals.
-Abbreviation SMART means: S – specific, M – measurable, A – attainable, R – relevant, T – time-limited.
-So, while setting your goal, make sure it’s specific, it can be measured with real numbers, it’s achievable, still relevant, and limited with some period of time.
+This method gives you specific criteria to set your goals.
+Abbreviation SMART stands for S – specific, M – measurable, A – attainable, R – relevant, T – time-limited.
+So, while setting your goal, make sure it’s specific, it can be measured with real numbers, it’s achievable, still relevant, and limited to some period of time.

 Your Target Audience

 Defining your audience is a key to shape your business, services, brand and marketing efforts as a whole system.
 Without understanding who your audience is, you can’t be able to define why you’re reaching out this specific group of people.
-In result, you business will lack of focus.
+In result, your business will lack focus.

-These days lots of photographers has a few specializations to get needed income.
-You may be a family photographer who do editorial work on weekends.
+These days lots of photographers have a few specializations to get needed income.
+You may be a family photographer who does editorial work on weekends.
 In this case, you need to define your target audience for each of specializations you have.

-Write down the answers on the questions listed below:
+Write down the answers to the questions listed below:

 When it comes to products or services you sell, think about benefits, not features.
 Think NOT about the service or product itself, but about the ultimate effect it may have on your clients.